 Tax-exempt organizations must make annual returns and exemption applications filed with the IRS available for public inspection and copying upon request.
 In addition, the IRS makes these documents available.
+The IRS Required Disclosures course explains disclosure requirements for tax-exempt organizations.
 The questions below relate to the public disclosure and availability of documents filed by tax-exempt organizations with the IRS.

 Requirements for exempt organizations to disclose IRS filings to the general public